-Yoga is not a new phenomenon but the essence of the spiritual and cultural traditions of India going back to the earliest eras, with connections throughout the world and much of human history.
-Yoga is a great human treasure and heritage with benefits for all countries that are now becoming obvious to society as a whole, such as this celebration of International Yoga Day indicates.
+Yoga is not a new phenomenon but the essence of the spiritual and cultural traditions of India going back to the earliest eras, with connections throughout the world and all of human history.
+Yoga is a great treasure and heritage with benefits for all countries that are now becoming obvious.

 Yogic ideas and practices can be found in all India’s dharmic traditions, its philosophies and sciences, its diverse art forms, music and dance, and in the general culture of the people down to the village level, with variations in every state and language in the country.
 The culture of India is largely a culture of Yoga.